JoshuaGraham14/ML-based_Stock_Signal_Prediction_System/README.md

 # ML-based Stock Signal Prediction System
-This repository contains a machine learning-based system designed to predict buy/sell signals by classifying stock price points as local minima or maxima.
-The system utilises historical stock data, technical indicators, and a logistic regression model to assist in making informed trading decisions.
+This repository contains a machine learning-based stock signal prediction system which uses logistic regression on real-time historical data to classify stock price points as minima or maxima, forecasting buy/sell decisions.
+It also includes backtesting simulation with a custom trading strategy to optimise and evaluate performance.

 <img width="1441" alt="Screenshot 2024-08-26 at 00 10 14" src="https://github.com/user-attachments/assets/86864c23-19bf-4370-a509-973cb7a11e26">
 <img width="500" alt="Screenshot 2024-08-26 at 00 09 05" src="https://github.com/user-attachments/assets/5dfee32d-39d2-45cf-8cb5-0092e5786952">